nolafs/renaissance-website/site/content/case-studies/beneath-a-steel-sky.md

 1 Worldwide exclusive with IGN, localized in 25 languages across 114 countries.

-2 Front covers secured at the time of writing been made.
+2 Front covers secured at the time of writing .

 ![](/images/uploads/case-beyondasteelsky-img.jpg)